mjrgh/PinscapePico/How-to-build.md

 the one in the official version, so that you get my library fixes.

 My 2.1.0 snapshot is available at https://github.com/mjrgh/pico-sdk-2.1.0.
-You can either `git clone` that repository to your machine, or you can just download it all as a ZIP snapshot and install it in a local folder.
+Unlike the official 1.5.1 installer, this is just a snapshot of my environment, so there's nothing to "install"; you just copy the whole directory tree into a folder on your hard disk.
+To do that, you can either `git clone` the repository, or you can download it all as a ZIP and unpack it in a local folder on your machine.
+(To get the ZIP, click the **Code** drop-down box at top right of the main page, and select **Download Zip**.)

 ### NMAKE